-Student loan creditors can garnish your wages if you get behind in payments.
-Whether your loan is guaranteed by the federal government or not dictates whether the creditor must first sue you in court, and how much it can garnish from your paycheck.
+Student loan creditors can garnish your wages if you go into default.
+Whether your loan is a federal student loan or not dictates whether the creditor must first sue you in court, and how much it can garnish from your paycheck.

 Most creditors must first sue you in court and get a money judgment in order to start garnishing your wages.
-Creditors that own student loans guaranteed by the federal government, however, get special status.
-They do not have to get a state court judgment before attempting to garnish your wages.
+Federal student loans, however, get special status.
+The government doesn't have to get a court judgment before attempting to garnish your wages.
 Though, if your wages can't be garnished—say you're self-employed—the Department of Justice might then sue you to collect on your defaulted loan.

-If the federal government has not guaranteed your student loans (these are often called private student loans) the loans do not enjoy any special status and the normal garnishment rules apply.
-The creditor will first have to sue you in federal or state court, obtain a judgment, and then submit a court order to your employer directing it how much garnish.
+Private student loans don't have any special status, which means normal garnishment rules apply.
+The creditor must first sue you in federal or state court, obtain a judgment, and then submit a court order to your employer directing it how much garnish.
 (Learn more about the regular wage garnishment process and the wage garnishment rules in your state.)

 Need a lawyer?
 Start here.